+Another aspect of three-dimensional gauge theories, which we will consider in this paper arise in the context of the AdS/CFT correspondence in the form of Bagger-Lambert-Gustavsson (BLG) theory \cite{Bagger, Gustavsson:2007vu} and Aharony- Bergman-Jafferis-Maldacena (ABJM) theory \cite{Aharony:2008ug}.
+The BLG and ABJM theory are good candidates for the dual superconformal field theory in the correspondence.
+There is a usual approach to confinement in the AdS/CFT correspondence that study the dual gravity description \cite{Mathieu:2008me,Brower2000,Colangelo2007}.
+In this paper we study the gauge and scalar field sectors of the dual superconformal field theory.
+The BLG, or at least ABJM, theory in the case of $U(1)_{k}\times U(1)_{-k}$ can be cast in the form of a complex holomorphic theory and this structure appears to be fundamental in every gauge theory in which the infrared sector is under study.

-So in this paper we investigate the SCS (N = 1, D = 3) with superfields formalism taking into account the idea that a complex gauge structure can be related to the Gribov scenario, ie the ``i particles'' can be obtained from complex CS due to a symmetry breaking mechanism.
-Of course the symmetry breaking mechanism can not be understand in the context of a minimum of a scalar potential due to the non positivity of the action when written in terms of real gauge fields.
+The main objective of this paper is to present a study of some properties of the Gribov-Zwanziger scenario that arise in this complex theory, with particular emphasis on the relation between the \textit{i-particles} pole structure, complex gauge theory and observables that admits K\"all\'{e}n-Lehmann spectral representation.
+We investigate the Supersymmetric Chern Simons (SCS) theory (N = 1, D = 3), with superfields formalism.
+SCS coupled with the Super Yang Mills (SYM) action is introduced to present the structure of the Gribov ambiguity in three dimensions.
+The same SCS action is the base of BLG-ABJM models.
+We propose that a complex gauge structure can be related to the Gribov scenario by showing that the \textit{i-particles} can be obtained from complex Chern Simons (CS) theory due to a symmetry breaking mechanism in the BLG-ABJM model \cite{Mukhi2008,Mauri2008,Mukhi2011}.
+Of course, the symmetry breaking mechanism can not be understand in the context of a minimum of a scalar potential due to the non positivity of the action when written in terms of real gauge fields.